kornilova203/kornilova203.github.io/README.md

 * set and get methods, with helps to work with coordinates and vectors

 ### Class of vector
-Coordinates, acceleration and velocity may be represented by pair of numbers (x and y).
+Coordinates, acceleration, and velocity may be represented by a pair of numbers (x and y).
 To make operations with this values easier there is class of [vector](https://github.com/kornilova-l/kornilova-l.github.io/blob/master/js/vector2D.js)

-Instance of class has:
+An instance of the class has:
 * x coordinate
 * y coordinate